achimgaedke/python-dirmagic/doc/usecases.rst

         FALSE: contains the directory `.dvc`

 The method :py:meth:`dirmagic.core_criteria.CriterionResult.simple_tree`
-returns a string displaying the result tree using indentation only, no ``tree`` package required here.
+returns a string displaying the result tree using indentation only, no ``rich`` package required here.

 Custom Criteria